AMSII/blue/blue/Tri_3/terminal/terminal.md

 - Close current tab
 `⌘-W`

 - Let's execute a process from our terminal.
-Let's use the ping utility for example sake...
+Let's use the ping utility.

+For example...

 `ping 127.0.0.1`